onnx/onnx-mlir/docs/ImportONNXDefs.md

 If the interface of an operation remains the same (from the change document of ONNX), you can just use the new version.
 If the interface does change (for example, a new input or attribute is introduced), we need a different definition for the Op in ONNX dialect.
 Usually, we also want to keep the old Op in dialect to handle old models since onnx converter may not work.

  Here is how to do it:
 *  You can insert the new version as the first in the version dictionary, 'version_dic' in gen_onnx_mlir.py.
 For example, there is an entry for ReduceSum Op, "'ReduceSum': [13, 11],".
 In ONNX dialect, ONNXReduceSumOp will be for op set 13, while ONNXReduceSumV11Op is for op set 11.
 When a onnx model is read into ONNX-MLIR, the proper Op in ONNX dialect will be chosen based on the op_set specified in the model.
 * If it is easy to convert the old version op to the new version, add a rewrite rule in `src/Transform/ONNX/Decompose.td`.
 There are examples for Resize, Clip and Upsmaple Ops.
-Then you need to update the type inference, rewriting rule and lowering for the new version.
+Then you need to update the type inference, rewriting rule and lowering to support only the new version.
-* You may want to keep old version in dialect if it is not easy to convert or the old version is a specially optimized.
-You need to change all the code related to the old version by for example, replacing ONNXReduceSumOp to ONNXReduceSumV11Op.
+* You may want to keep old version in dialect if it is not easy to convert or the old version is specially optimized.
+You need to change all the code related to the old version by, for example, replacing ONNXReduceSumOp with ONNXReduceSumV11Op.
 Then implement the support for ONNXReduceSumOp, which is version 13 now.

 The reason for such design is that most of ONNX changes do not change the interface.
 We do not want to put burden on developer to remember which version of operation is used unless absolutely